 Womens urinary tract problems are mostly put down to childbirth damage, mens are put down to prostate problems.
 Perhaps doctors should take a more careful look at possible bladder problems in men and not assume the prostate is the cause.

 It is important to make a correct diagnosis.
 It is extremely stressful for a patient to have to deal with a prostate problem.
-If the condition can be dealt with by a supplementation of a simple mineral, it could alleviate a lot of anxiety, apart from benefitting the general health of the patient.
+Supplementation of a simple mineral could alleviate a lot of anxiety, apart from benefitting the general health of the patient.

-Another problem is, if a patient is ‘assumed’ to have a prostate problem, no doubt various types of drugs will be prescribed which could be an unnecessary extra toxic burden on the body.
+Another problem is when a patient is ‘assumed’ to have a prostate problem.
+Various types of drugs will be prescribed which could be an unnecessary extra toxic burden on the body.
 Some of these drugs have serious side effects like impotence, ejaculation disorders, decreased sexual drive and enlargement or tenderness of the breast area.
 Other more serious side effects include an increased risk of prostate cancer.

 Mistakes do happen

 If you have been diagnosed with prostate cancer, it is a good idea to get a second or even third opinion.
 Pathologists have a hard time sometimes distinguishing cellular level behaviour of tissue and your doctor can only go by the pathologists determination.
-As the linked article shows, most doctors will be happy for you to send your biopsies to another recognised facility for another opinion, such as John Hopkins of Baltimore.
+As the linked article shows, most doctors will be happy for you to send your biopsies to another recognised facility, such as John Hopkins of Baltimore.